ManuMario0/DAGRider-testGen/README.md

-# DAGRider-testGen
+# DAG-Rider test generation
-Generation of tests for an implementation of the DAG-Rider protocol using model checking (TLAPlus + Apalache + Moderator)
+The goal is to generate tests for an implementation of the DAG-Rider protocol using model checking (TLAPlus + Apalache + Moderator).